NealeAust/neale-mvc-tech-blog/README.md

 At this point the user either navigates to insomnia or the web browser and enters "localhost:3001", then presses send or enter based on which application.

-When the user visists the web MVC Tech Blog application they are taken directly to the homepage window that has a list of all blogs added, which appear in decending order (most recent first).
+When the user visits the web **MVC Tech Blog** application they are taken directly to the homepage window that has a list of all blogs added, which appear in decending order (most recent first).
 The user then has the option to login (or signup).
-Once successfully logged in the application navigates to the dashboard window (page) where they able to create a post.
+Once successfully logged in the application navigates to the dashboard window (page) where the user able to create a post.
 Once the post is created the user simply selects the relevant menu option to edit, comment on or even delete a post.

 ## Deployed Application and Screenshots